Efficient constructions of the Prefer-same and Prefer-opposite de Bruijn sequences: Generic de Bruijn successors based on the PRR

-As an application of Theorem~\ref{thm:framework}, consider the cycles $\bR_1, \bR_2, \ldots, \bR_t$ to be ordered in \emph{non-increasing order} based on the run-length of each cycle.
+As an application of Theorem~\ref{thm:framework}, consider the cycles $\bR_1, \bR_2, \ldots, \bR_t$ to be ordered in \emph{non-increasing order} based on the run length of each cycle.
 Such an ordering is given in Example~\ref{exam:PRR} for $n=6$.
 Using this ordering, let $\alpha_i = a_1a_2\cdots a_n$ be any string in $\bR_i$, for $i > 1$, such that $a_1 = a_2$.
-Note that $\hat \alpha_i$ has run-length that is one \emph{more} than the run-length of $\alpha_i$ and thus $\hat \alpha_i$ belongs to some $\bR_j$ where $j < i$.
+Note that $\hat \alpha_i$ has run length that is one \emph{more} than the run length of $\alpha_i$ and thus $\hat \alpha_i$ belongs to some $\bR_j$ where $j < i$.
 Thus, Theorem~\ref{thm:framework} can be applied to describe the following generic de Bruijn successor based on the $\PRR$.